Shimara-Appuhami/Lumina-Personal-Blog-Platform/README.md

 - For production, set NODE_ENV=production, build the client, and serve static files from the server (or host the client separately).
 - Make sure `MONGO_URI`, `JWT_SECRET`, and `SERVER_URL` are set in your production environment.
-- If using Cloudinary, replace local upload handling with Cloudinary upload logic and ensure `CLOUDINARY_URL` is configured.

 ---